amineatallah/aymme-fe/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm install` to install the dependencies.
+Then run `npm run start` for a dev server.
+Navigate to `http://localhost:4201/` to use the application.

+## Redux DevTools

+This application is using NgRx and injected with the `StoreDevtoolsModule`.
+Therefore, you can make use of the Redux DevTools Chrome Extension, to keep track of the state, actions.
+It also allows you to replay the actions to track bugs easily.

 ## Code scaffolding